TStupariu/vboard-thesis/Licenta.md

-This chapter goes in depth into describing the applications and all the core components that make the while platform work the way it should.
+This chapter goes in depth into describing the applications and all the core components that make the whole platform work the way it should.